foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_depthwise.rst

 (such as padding or stride), inputs and weights shape.
 For more details on calculations, see chapter 2 of [2]

-This kernel doesn’t support channel multiplier logic that allows applying several filters for each channel of input.
+This kernel does not support channel multiplier logic that allows applying several filters for each channel of input.
 Such functionality refers to group convolution and can be obtained by the corresponding kernel (see :ref:`grp_conv`).

 Optionally, saturating ReLU activation function can be applied to the result of the convolution during the function’s execution.
-For more info on supported ReLU types and calculations see :ref:`relu_prot`.
+For more info on supported ReLU types and calculations, see :ref:`relu_prot`.

 Kernels which implement a Depthwise Convolutions have the following prototype: